 In this cloud-centric, accessible-anywhere world of computing, there are many questions around how your staff can access your data and apps to work more productively and securely from anywhere.
 Traditionally, in-house technologies were used to deploy workstations, manage endpoints, and enforce required security policies.
 However, what do you do when neither your users nor your data reside within the office?

 Answer: Microsoft Modern Desktop

-Has your organization acquired Microsoft 365 but are overwhelmed by the full array of powerful and flexible Microsoft 356 apps?
-You know you now have a great productivity booster for your company, with employees able to work from anywhere with the choice of apps to match their style.
-The problem now is how to identify which Microsoft 365 app to use and the appropriate situation for each.
+If your organization has Microsoft 365 (Office, Enterprise Mobility + Security, and Windows 10) you have access to a full array of powerful and flexible apps.
+These great productivity boosters enable employees to work from anywhere with their app of their choice to match their preferred working style.
+The challenge is how do businesses identify which Microsoft 365 app to use and the appropriate situation for each.